-Exploring the world and learning how vastly diverse it is has intrigued for as long as since I was a kid.
-For as long as I can remember I’ve been planning to journey the world starting with my own country, now after 29 years of passionate traveling (and endless experiences) I can’t say I’m ready to move on to my next destination.
+Exploring the world and learning how vastly diverse it is has intrigued me since I was a kid.
+For as long as I can remember I’ve been planning to journey the world starting with my own country, now after 35 years of passionate traveling (and endless experiences) I can’t say I’m ready to move on to my next destination.

-We’ve been blessed with a land that’s full of life, color, history and adventure waiting at every corner.
-I hope I finish exploring Peru in my lifetime, and I’d like to invite you all to join us in this amazing journey.
+We’ve been blessed with a land that’s full of life, color, history, and adventure waiting at every corner.
+I hope I finish exploring Peru in my lifetime, and I’d like to invite you all to join us on this amazing journey.

 What places and activities do you specialize in?